-How Did the Company Perform in 2014 and How Did We Compensate our Executives?
+How Did the Company Perform in 2015 and How Did We Compensate our Executives?

 Sturm, Ruger is focused on sales growth, profitability, and delivering superior returns to its shareholders and our executive compensation programs are strongly linked to our financial performance.
-To that end, as our 2014 results did not achieve our financial targets, our executive incentive compensation programs, decreased significantly below target levels.

-Despite the downturn in results in 2014, our indexed returns to shareholders over the past five years have outpaced multiple indices and the indexed returns of our closest publicly-reported competitor, Smith & Wesson Holding Corporation, as illustrated graphically below.
+Our indexed returns to shareholders over the past five years have outpaced multiple indices, as illustrated graphically below.